vaishk984/Mediapipe-Hand-Tracking/README.md

    ```bash
    python HandTracking.py
 ```
+## LICENSE
+MIT License — feel free to use, modify, and share!

 # Make sure your webcam is accessible.
 # Enter 'q' or close the window to stop.